-The views expressed are the views and understanding of Carl Ross and Victoria Courmes through the period ending June 2019 and are subject to change at any time based on market and other conditions.
+Victoria Courmes Ms. Courmes is engaged in research for GMO's Emerging Country Debt team.
+Prior to joining GMO full-time in 2016, she worked at Acadian Asset Management as an Associate Portfolio Manager in Emerging Markets Local Bond Funds.
+Previously, she worked at Lord Abbett as an International Economist and Currency/ Local Rates Strategist.
+Ms. Courmes earned her Bachelor of Science in Political Science from Barry University and her Master of Arts in International Relations from the School of Advanced International Studies at John Hopkins University.
+Disclaimer The views expressed are the views and understanding of Carl Ross and Victoria Courmes through the period ending September 2019 and are subject to change at any time based on market and other conditions.
 While all reasonable effort has been taken to insure accuracy, no representation or warranty for accuracy is provided nor should be assumed.
 This is not an offer or solicitation for the purchase or sale of any security and should not be construed as such.
 References to specific securities and issuers are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations to purchase or sell such securities.
 Copyright © 2019 by GMO LLC.
 All rights reserved.

-Source: GMO

-Note: The value scores shown above apply the GBI-EMGD weights to the emerging currencies.
+As of 9/30/19 | Source: GMO Note: The value scores shown above apply the GBI-EMGD weights to the emerging currencies.
 GMO calculates a currency's value score using a combination of the currency's trend real price and the country's trend current account balance.

-As for emerging market local interest rates, we consider differentials in real yields to gauge the relative attractiveness of EM against developed markets (see Exhibit 5).
+As for emerging market local interest rates, we consider differentials in real yields to gauge the relative attractiveness of EM against developed markets (see Exhibit 5 below).
 In this regard, the story that has been in place for many quarters (years, actually) remains as we can still witness a substantial positive gap between EM and developed market real yields.
-That gap narrowed moderately during the quarter as emerging real yields decreased to 2.2% from 2.6% as nominal yields rallied.
-The spread between EM and U.S. real yields (1.9%) narrowed as well during the quarter in spite of the sharp rally in U.S. yields.
-The spread remains above the historical average (1.4%) and is now slightly below the average spread since 2010 (2.0%), as seen in Exhibit 5.
-Real yields in the G-3 continue to be at or below zero.
-Japanese and Eurozone real yields remain negative by our calculations.
-Real yields in emerging markets are now below their historical average (2.6%) and still within the tight range of 2.0% to 2.5% that had been in place since the beginning of 2017.
+That gap narrowed moderately during the third quarter as emerging real yields decreased to 1.9% from 2.2% as nominal yields rallied.
+The spread between EM and U.S. real yields (2.0%) was unchanged during the quarter, in spite of the continued decline in U.S. rates.
+The spread remains above the historical average (1.6%) and is now at the average spread since 2010 (2.0%), as seen in Exhibit 5.
+By our calculations, real yields in the G-3 are now all below zero, with the U.S. joining Japan and the Eurozone in negative territory.
+Real yields in emerging markets are still well below their historical average (2.6%), and in the third quarter dipped below 2.0% for the first time since early 2015.
+EXHIBIT 5: INFLATION-ADJUSTED BOND YIELDS